-Wells Fargo has now become a never ending story as the charges against them continue and even more charges come to light.
+Wells Fargo has now become a never ending story of greed and fraud as the charges against them continue and even more charges come to light.
 It now looks as if they have uncovered an additional 1.4 million fake bank and credit card accounts for a total of up to 3.5 million accounts from their previous number of approximately 2.1 million.

 Just this July, Wells Fargo admitted to forcing up to 570,000 borrowers into unneeded auto insurance.
 About 20,000 of those customers may have had their cars repossessed as a result of the unnecessary insurance costs.

 And here’s another “mistake” – they’ve recently discovered that thousands of customers were enrolled in online bill pay without their authorization.
 The review found 528,000 potentially unauthorized online bill pay enrollments for which they’ve agreed to pay $910,000 in refunds to customers.

 Jaret Seiberg, an analyst at Cowen Washington Research Group, comments, “Every new disclosure seems to expand the scope of the bank’s troubles, which creates the perception that the scandal is getting bigger rather than going away.”